-When Internet accountability is what everyone in the home does, teens are less likely to feel like they are being singled out.
+When everyone in the home uses accountability software on their devices, teens are less likely to feel like they are being singled out.
 Lisa Cherry, author of Unmask the Predators, says parents should approach their children this way:

 “The Lord has convicted me of the importance of safety and accountability in our family.
 Because of that, I voluntarily make all of our Internet activities accountable to our entire family system.
 I need accountability on my computers.
 In this age when so many adults, children, and teens are becoming lured online, it is simply prudent to make sure all of our activities are in the highest light.”

 It is essential that a parent’s leadership in this is genuine: don’t use personal accountability merely as a pretense to spy on your kids.
 Teens are too smart to fall for that.

 Children’s pastor Dan Deyling offers some sobering advice to parents.
 “Their cries of ‘You don’t trust me!’ should be met with ‘You are right; and you should not trust yourself either.'”
 For kids in the church, this should be Christianity 101: human hearts are deceptively sinful.
 And for young men and women today, sexual temptation online is one of the most prevailing issues we face.